 - Sharing a short memory during the ceremony

-How to address wedding invitations to married couple with different last names
+How to address wedding invitations to a married couple with different last names

 Mr. Brian Barbee